 How do we generate fresh ideas?
-We keep a running a list of ideas on a separate tab in a in our editorial calendar.
+We keep a running list of ideas on a separate tab in our editorial calendar.

 Google Spreadsheets allows our team to add ideas anytime we feel the most creative, whether it’s early in the morning or late at night.

 Yes, we do add to this list late night or early in the morning, whenever an idea comes to mind.
 Perhaps, this has to do with the nature of creativity.

 Ideas don’t come from laptops, they come from the unconscious, which requires us to create boundaries where we cannot be interrupted.
 We must get into the correct mood and mode of thinking, says Cleese.